Finding Effective Mental Health Treatment

 Depression

-Severe depression that requires treatment, also sometimes referred to as major depressive disorder, has become a leading cause of disability for Americans aged 15 to 44.
-This disorder can affect individuals of all ages, genders, and backgrounds; however, it has been found to be more common in women.
+Severe depression, also sometimes referred to as major depressive disorder, has become a leading cause of disability for Americans aged 15 to 44.
+This disorder can affect individuals of all ages, gender, and backgrounds; however, it has been found to be more common in women.

 Depression can cause many side effects, including an inability to experience pleasure, changes to the individual’s sleeping habits and appetite, chronic fatigue, and overwhelmingly painful thoughts and feelings towards oneself, others, and the world.